o2r-project/api/docs/compendium/metadata.md

 Metadata in a compendium is stored in a directory `.erc`.
 This directory contains the normative metadata documents using a file naming scheme `<metadata_model>.<format>`, sometimes preprended with `metadata_` for clarity, e.g. `metadata_raw.json`, `metadata_o2r.json`, `zenodo.json`, or `datacite.xml`.

-A copy of the files in this directory is kept in database for easier access, so every compendium returned by the API can contain different sub-properties in the metadata property. _This API always returns the database copy of the metadata elements._ You can download the respective files to access the normative metadata documents.
+A copy of the files in this directory is kept in database for easier access, so every compendium returned by the API can contain different sub-properties in the metadata property.

-Both the files and the sub-properties are only available _on-demand_, so for example after a shipment to Zenodo is initiated.
-After creation the metadata is persisted to file and database.
+_This API always returns the database copy of the metadata elements._
+You can download the respective files to access the normative metadata documents.

+## Metadata formats

+The files are available on demand, but metadata variants are created after each metadata update.

-The sub-properties and their features are
+The sub-properties of the `metadata` and their content are

 - `raw` contains raw metadata extracted automatically
 - `o2r` holds the **main information for display** and is modelled according the the o2r metadata model.
-This metadata is first an automatic transformation of raw metadata and should then be checked by the uploading user during the upload process.
+This metadata is reviewed by the user and the basis for translating to other metadata formats.
-- `datacite` (TBD) holds DataCite XML
-- `zenodo` holds [Zenodo](https://zenodo.org/) metadata for shipments made to Zenodo
+- `zenodo` holds [Zenodo](https://zenodo.org/) metadata for shipments made to Zenodo and is translated from `o2r` metadata

-!!!note
+!!! note

     The information in each sub-property are subject to independent workflows and may differ from one another.

-Future sub-properties might expose `enriched` or `harvested` metadata.
+    The term **brokering** is used for translation from one metadata format into another.

 ## Request and response